-For the first time in three years, Tiger Woods will be teeing it up at Augusta National - a course where he has enjoyed great success since making his debut as an amateur in 1995.
-We look at his impressive record ahead of the 2018 Masters.
+Augusta National is a course where Tiger has enjoyed great success since making his debut as an amateur in 1995.
+We look at his impressive record ahead of the 2019 Masters.

 Tiger Woods US Masters Record